matifanger/ip-logger/README.md

 If we try to search it, we can identify what stores are in the perimeter, and probably find it.

-Website: https://lcloud-support.netlify.app/ (it never loads, wait 2 or 3 secs.)
+Website: https://lcloud-support.netlify.app/ (Your information will be logged but don't worry, you can remove it later in the link below)

-See latest connections: https://lcloud-support.netlify.app/admin/ (See console for more information.)
+Latest connections: https://lcloud-support.netlify.app/admin/ (See console for more information)